Uttoxeter railway station: Facilities

 The station is unstaffed and facilities are limited.
-There is a shelter on each platform as well as modern help points and bicycle storage.
+There is a shelter on each platform, with modern help points and bicycle storage.
 A ticket machine was installed in 2021.
-There is a car park at the station, and a taxi rank just next to the station.
+There is a car park at the station and a taxi rank nearby.
 Step-free access is available to both platforms.

-It is the closest railway station to Alton Towers to which it is linked by an infrequent bus service.
+It is the closest station to Alton Towers, to which it is linked by an infrequent bus service.
 There is also direct access to Uttoxeter Racecourse, which is adjacent to the station.

 Services

 All services at Uttoxeter are operated by East Midlands Railway.
+On weekdays and Saturdays, the station hosts the following services, in trains per hour (tph):